- Contact Us

 Host of The Valley Today

 After appearing for several years as a recurring guest on The Valley Today, Janet took over as it’s host in May 2016.
-In April 2020, she celebrated her 1000th consecutive episode and is working her way to the 2000th in 2023.
+In November 2023, she celebrated her 2000th consecutive episode and is working her way to 2,633.

-Janet is also the owner of Java Media, a social media and marketing firm, with over 20 years’ experience developing successful marketing & advertising campaigns.
+Janet is also the owner of Java Media, a social media and marketing firm, with 25 years of experience developing successful marketing & advertising campaigns.
 Java Media provides social media training and workshops for small business owners as well as social media management, oversight & evaluation as well as podcast production.

 Operations Manager & Host of the Afternoon Traffic Jam

-Lonnie began his radio career in August 1979.
-During a discussion with a high school classmate about their plans after graduation, his friend said he was going to college to learn how to be a DJ.
-Lonnie thought that might be fun and joined him.
-The classmate dropped out after the first year and joined the National Guard where he became a helicopter pilot but Lonnie stuck it out and became a pilot of the airwaves.
-He joined the team in 1984 & while he’s taken a few breaks since then, he’s been on board since 2004.
+Jersey Shore Area High School in Jersey Shore, PA.
+It’s mid-May 1979 as Lonnie and a classmate walk across the gym floor discussing their plans after graduation.
+The classmate tells Lonnie that he was going to a local college to learn how to be a DJ.
+Lonnie, not having a clue what he was going to do after graduation, said “that sounds like it might be fun” and joined his friend that August.
+The classmate dropped out after the first year and joined the National Guard where he became a helicopter pilot, but Lonnie stuck it out and became a pilot of the airwaves.

 Sportscaster / news assistant

-Ryan began his broadcasting career at his alma mater, James Madison University, where he provided play by play and color commentary for Division I baseball and men’s and women’s basketball.
+Ryan began his broadcasting career at his alma mater, James Madison University, where he provided play-by-play and color commentary for Division-I baseball and men’s and women’s basketball.
 He got his first taste of radio on ESPN-WHBG where he provided reports on CAA athletics.
-He helped hone his on air skills while podcasting and additional opportunities with the Valley Baseball League’s Front Royal Cardinals and Winchester Royals.
+He helped hone his on-air skills while podcasting and through additional opportunities with the Valley Baseball League’s Front Royal Cardinals and Winchester Royals.